microchip-pic-avr-examples/pic18f47q10-cnano-rnbd-rn487x-gettingstarted-mplab-mcc/README.md

             <br />

-            After Enabling the Notify/Indicate Toggle Button Mobile<br /> App can read the data 31\(Hex Value\) which was sent from<br /> RN487x Module.
+            After Enabling the Notify/Indicate Toggle Button Mobile<br /> App can read the data 31\(Hex Value for '1'\) which was sent from<br /> RN487x Module.

             ![](images/GUID-9A94A4DF-BEB9-48A5-B958-CDDC2C296ED7-low.png)